 Jupiter Jones (Mila Kunis) was born under a night sky, with signs predicting that she was destined for great things.
 Now grown, Jupiter dreams of the stars, but wakes up to the cold reality of a job cleaning toilets and an endless run of bad breaks.
 Only when Caine (Channing Tatum), a genetically engineered ex-military hunter, arrives on Earth to track her down does Jupiter begin to glimpse the fate that has been waiting for her all along – her genetic signature marks her as next in line for an extraordinary inheritance that could alter the balance of the cosmos.

-OUR TAKE: After a nearly half-year delay, the new film from the Wachowskis (Matrix Trilogy) arrives -and honestly, the latest trailers have looked pretty promising.
+Matrix Trilogy) arrives -and honestly, the latest trailers have looked pretty promising.
 A truly unique and original sci-fi adventure.
-Still, Tatum’s dog-warrior is a borderline silly idea, and with such a big budget, Jupiter Ascending remains a big risk at the box office.
+Still, Tatum’s dog-warrior is a borderline silly idea, and with such a big budget,

 -